 Herbal and dietary supplements

 There are many herbal and dietary supplements that have been advocated as sleep aids.
-These include valerian root, lavender, passionflower, St John’s wort, glutamine, niacin and ?-tryptophan.
-There is sufficient evidence of benefit for all of these, except valerian root.
+These include valerian root, lavender, passionflower, St John’s wort, glutamine, niacin and tryptophan.
+There is some evidence of benefit for all of these, except valerian root.

 For more information about sleep, including how much is good for you, tips for getting more sleep, and sleep disorders, as well as some useful videos, see Sleep.

 Insomnia can be prevented in some cases through good sleep hygiene, including simple but effective lifestyle and dietary modifications.

 - Sleep Health Australia.
 Wake up Australia: The value of healthy sleep [online].
 Barton, ACT: Access Economics; October 2004 [cited 15 June 2010].
 Available from: URL link

 - Wilson C, Lack L. Sleeping habits of people living in the Adelaide metropolitan area: A telephone survey.
 Aust Psychologist.
 1983;18(3):369-76.
 [Abstract]

 - Grunstein R. Insomnia diagnosis and management.
 Aust Fam Physician.
 2002;31(11):995-1000.
 [Abstract | Full text]

 - Shneerson JM.
 Sleep Medicine: A guide to sleep and its disorders (2nd edition).
 Oxford: Blackwell Publishing; 2005.
 [Book]